JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

 ## File associations

-File associations can be added with `fileAssociation` function.
+File associations can be added using the `fileAssociation()` function.
 These associations can optionally include custom icons.
 Similar to the [app icon](#app-icon), these custom icons also must be provided in OS-specific formats: `.icns` for macOS, `.ico` for Windows and `.png` for Linux.